 Soke Shioda Gozo spent as a student of Ueshiba.
 Yoshinkan Aikido has some 150 basic techniques which are practiced repeatedly, these enable the student to master the remaining ones, which total some 3000 overall.

 Yoshinkan Aikido is not a sport.
-Aikido is the development and strengthening of the body, mind, and spirit.
+Aikido is a martial art which develops the body, mind, and spirit.
 The practical side of Aikido must never be forgotten.
 However, Aikido is for all, irrespective of age, sex, race or culture.